microsoft/playwright/docs/ci.md

 addons:
   apt:
     packages:
-    # This is required to run chromium
-    - libgbm1
     # These are required to run webkit
     - libwoff1
     - libopus0
     - libwebp6